spacetelescope/crds/docs/doc/source/web_site_use.rst

    :alt: edit rmap editing

 New lines are added by clicking on the *+*.
-This will open a line with a text entry box for entering a USEAFTER date and a file input as well as some additional parameters.
+This will open a line with a text entry box below the clicked line for entering a USEAFTER date and a file input as well as some additional parameters.
 A newly submitted reference file can be entered into the file input box and will be uploaded and submitted to CRDS when the page is submitted.

 Clicking *replace* strikes out the clicked line and adds inputs below it at the same USEAFTER time.